 Interested in eating fresh food on your next thru hike?
-We enjoy eating sprouts while backpacking and think you may like it too.
-Read here on tips on how to grow your own sprouts.
+We enjoy growing and eating sprouts while backpacking, and think you may like it too.
+Here are a few tips for growing sprouts while on the trail.

 Growing your own sprout garden while hiking may sound strange, but it is a sensible tactic for acquiring fresh food for an extended outdoor trip in the wilderness.
 Sprouting is not only easy to do, but it offers a fantastic respite from packaged camp food.
 It satisfies the crispy and crunchy texture of fresh vegetables that you tend to crave after multiple days of eating inert cooked foods.

-How easy is it?
+How easy is it to grow sprouts while backpacking?
 Very easy.
-Just start the sprout cycle in the evening.
-Put 3-4 Tbs of sprout seed into the hemp bag or other medium, and soak it in water overnight.
-In the morning, remove the water and rinse.
-Continue to rinse the sprouts each morning and evening until the seed germinates and you are ready to consume.
-If you can devote a minute to rinsing your sprouts two to three times a day, then you can grow sprouts in 2-4 days.
+Just start the sprout cycle in the evening (before you sleep for the night).
+Put 3-4 Tbs of sprout seed into the hemp bag or other medium in water and allow it to soak overnight; if using a bag, place the bag in a dish or cup, then add water over the seeds, and let the bag soak in the water container overnight.
+The water level should be high enough to fully cover the seeds.
+In the morning, discard the water and rinse the sprouts with fresh water.
+Continue to rinse the sprouts each morning and evening with fresh water until the seeds germinate and you are ready to consume.
+If you can devote a minute to rinsing your sprouts two to three times a day, then you can grow sprouts in 3-4 days.

 1. Purchase a Sprout Medium

-Look for a system that provides excellent air circulation and drainage (critical for keeping sprouts moist, but preventing mold), allows for light, is durable, and lightweight.
+Look for a system that provides excellent air circulation and drainage (critical for keeping sprouts moist, but preventing mold).
+It should allow for light to pass through, be durable, and lightweight.
 Ideally you want something you can hang from your pack, so it gets exposure to light, and can drip water freely.
 Plus you don’t want to have to dig through all your gear to tend to your garden.

 A hemp bag is the best performer for hiking.
 Outdoor Herbivore's hemp bag is made of tightly woven hemp, allowing the smallest seeds to be sprouted.